 Those reports have been investigated by Council and other agencies.
-In some instances, non-compliances were detected.
+In some instances, noncompliances were detected.
 In some instances, infringements and warnings have been issued.
-In some instances, non-compliance was detected but officers exercised their discretion to take no action, as the non-compliances were considered minor or trivial.
+In some instances, non-compliance was detected but officers exercised their discretion to take no action.
 Residents have generally been reluctant to make statements of their observations to enforcement officers, and in many cases the lack of evidence has effectively meant that investigations have been taken no further.
-Council officers have declined to investigate repeated complaints by some individuals.
+Council officers have declined to investigate some complaints.